RobinCaroff/workshop-kmp/codelab.md

 The project should sync and you should be able to compile and run the Android application on an emulator or a real device.

 #### Let's check that it works!
-You should see something like :
+You should see a blank screen :
 ![image_caption](./img/kmp_android_step1.png)

 Positive
 : In the project, you can see the kore module which will contain the code for the multiplatform Android/iOS library.

-#### For mac user :
+#### For Mac users :
 First you have to prepare the framework for iOS

 ``` bash
 ./gradlew :kore:packForXCode
 ```

-It creates the directory kore/build/xcode-frameworks which contains a gradlew executable and the framework for Xcode.
+It creates the directory `kore/build/xcode-frameworks` which contains a gradlew executable and the framework for Xcode.

 Now install the pods :
 ``` bash